Home » By Course » Dessert » Old Fashioned Carrot Cake

 • Pour the batter into the prepared pan and use the rubber spatula to smooth the top.
 Bake for 45-50 minutes or until lightly browned and a toothpick inserted into the center comes out clean.
 Let the cake cool completely in the pan on a wire rack, then carefully invert it onto a serving plate.

 • To make the frosting, beat all the ingredients in a mixing bowl until combined.
-Spread it onto the top and sides of the cake.
+Once the cake has fully cooled, spread the frosting onto the top and sides of the cake.

 Nutrition